sgoemans/BowerGulpJasminePhantomjs/README.md

 app.todoView = new App.Views.TodoView();
 ```

+#####22) Reduce the number of application artifacts.

-#####22) In order to concatenate as much files as possible and to automatically modify index.html to reflect the smaller number of referenced css and javascript files, a new Gulp taks can be created.
-This task uses the usemin gulp plugin to concatenate files and to replace the corresponding ```<script> or <link> ``` tags in the index.html file.
+In order to concatenate as much files as possible and to automatically modify index.html to reflect the smaller number
+of referenced css and javascript files, a new Gulp taks can be created.
+This task uses the usemin gulp plugin to concatenate files and to replace the corresponding ```<script> or <link> ```
+tags in the index.html file.
 See the new Gulpfile.js:

 ```javascript
 var gulp = require('gulp');